BeejLuig/flash-cards/NOTES.md

 ##Gems

 Use devise for logging in/out
-Use omniauth for OAuth (log in with Google?)
+Use omniauth for Google OAuth2
 Use pundit for permissions?

 **Policies**